 Concrete or Masonry

-For new concrete, let concrete cure (dry) for 21 to 28 days (depending on temperature & humidity levels) after being poured so that water can evaporate from the interior, then apply Trojan.
+For new concrete, let concrete cure (dry) for 21 to 28 days (depending on temperature & humidity levels) after being poured so that water can evaporate from the interior, then apply an eco-friendly concrete sealer.
 Use a low-pressure sprayer (Hudson type) or any sprayer operated at no more than 20 psi.

 If applying Trojan over older concrete, clean first with Nu Look Concrete Cleaner to remove all dirt and debris.
 Use a 3000-psi pressure washer to clean.
 Allow drying.
 Spray Trojan onto the entire surface area using approximately 1 gallon per 200 square feet.
 Allow drying.